 This example shows the start tag of the HTML root element, in which the XHTML namespace is declared as the default namespace.

-The following example shows a namespace declaration for the SVG namespace:
+The following example shows an SVG namespace declaration for an

 <html xmlns="http://www.w3.org/1999/xhtml"> <head> ... </head> <body> <figure> <figcaption>Figure 1: A blue circle</figcaption> <svg:svg xmlns:svg="http://www.w3.org/2000/svg"> <svg:circle cx="100" cy="100" r="50" fill="blue"/> </svg:svg> </figure> </body> </html>

 XML defines two syntactic correctness criteria.
-An XML document must be well-formed, and if it is based on a grammar (or schema), then it must also be valid against that grammar.
+An XML document must be well-formed, and if it is based on a grammar (or schema), then it must also be valid with respect to that grammar, or, in other words, satisfy all rules of the grammar.

 There must be exactly one root element.